1-877-929-7245

 After passing Vardo, the easternmost town in Norway, our cruise ends in Kirkenes this morning.
 This northern city situated near to the borders with Finland and Russia is known as the 'King Crab City' due to its rich waters.

-On arrival, we transfer to Kirkenes airport for a flight back to Oslo where we return to spend the final two nights of our Nordic adventure at the hotel where we first set out.
-This evening, you are free to dine independently and may like to try one of the restaurants or bistros along the harbor waterfront of Bjørvika, Oslo's new cultural quarter.
+On arrival, we transfer to Kirkenes airport for a flight back to Oslo, where spend the final two nights of our Nordic journey.
+This evening you are free to dine independently and may like to try one of the restaurants or bistros along the Harbor Waterfront of Bjørvika, Oslo's new cultural quarter.
+Overnight Oslo.

 Includes